es-ude/ElasticNodeMiddleware/docs/WriteOwnProgramGuide.md

 ## Create own Bazel Project

-This guide shows you how to write your own program with the Elastic Node middleware code.
+This guide shows you how to write your own program with the elastic node middleware code.
 We recommend you to use the [BazelCProjectCreator](https://github.com/es-ude/BazelCProjectCreator) to build a bazel project in C.
 Please follow the instructions and generate a project with: